afjal4/Precipitation-in-Sierra-Nevada/README.md

 $$

 We first model Δh<sub>b</sub>:</br>
 A notable parameter that affects the intensity of bombardment due to precipitation is the <b>slope</b>.
-We find a vector field ∇Ca to the mountain range DEM matrix, which we use to find the angle to the horizontal, from which we infer that the effect of bombardment on the erosion is damped, by a factor of the cosine of the angle as a scalar field.
-Essentially, steeper hills erode less from bombardment due to precipitation as the droplet has less of a force component into the ground.
+We find a vector field ∇Ca to the mountain range DEM matrix, which we use to find the angle to the horizontal, from which we infer that the effect of bombardment on the erosion is damped by a factor of the cosine of the angle as a scalar field.
+Essentially, steeper hills erode less from bombardment due to precipitation as the droplet has a smaller force component perpendicular to the ground.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/2104dd34-6c93-4e2d-8d99-fda76790484b" />